jhogervorst/stripe-php-webhook/README.md

 });
 ```

-Use `onSecure` if you'd like to have the event data retrieved from Stripe:
+Use `S::onSecure()` if you'd like to have the event data retrieved from Stripe:

 ```php
 S::onSecure('charge.succeeded', function($charge, $event) {